The Future of 3D Printing: Five Predictions

 When volumes are still relatively low – if a brand is looking to print 100 parts for testing or regional-market testing – additive manufacturing enables a team to iterate on designs and features free of charge.
 Even quadrupling that number can be done with no added retooling costs using 3D printing.

 Additive remains the perfect fit for low- to mid-volume production where high tooling costs and high fixed costs can deter market entry.
 With the right level of planning, engineering and material development, 3D-printed parts can seamlessly transition into rate production equipment, such as injection molding.

-Producing a part on-demand with 3D printing enables manufacturers to print parts as needed instead of pulling the part from a supply warehouse.
+Producing a part on-demand enables manufacturers to produce 3D printed parts as needed instead of pulling the part from a supply warehouse.
 On-demand production leads to measurable reductions in inventory and storage costs.
 In the automotive industry, spare parts inventory can be reduced by 90% with 3D printing, according to a report from MIT.